swisskyrepo/swisskyrepo.github.io/_posts/2024-10-02-Pokemon-Glitches.md

 * `Special stat < 200` triggers a Pokemon battle
 * `Special stat >= 200` triggers a Trainer battle

 However you won't find many Pokemon with a special stat over 200.
 But there is a way to remediate to this problem.
-The Pokemon `Ditto` have the `Transform` ability which will copy itself into your Pokemon, it will also copy the stats.
+The Pokemon `DITTO` have the `Transform` ability which will copy itself into your Pokemon, it will also copy the stats.

 Did you know that Prof Oak is not available in the game story, but he is coded and can be battled using a combination of the previous glitches.
-His index number is **226**, which is also the default value of Mewtwo SPECIAL stat.
+His index number is **226**, which is also the default value of MEWTWO SPECIAL stat.

 This glitch requires 2 long range trainer because you won’t have the NPC from Pewter City to reset the « NPC is moving » value.
 Also you need a Pokemon with Growl to set one of the 3 teams attributed to him.